What is Ground Rent?

 There are some clauses that can be included in a lease that allow for a review of ground rent periodically, for example, every 5, 10 or 25 years.
 Typically, the review clause allows the freeholder to increase the ground rent at each review.

-Can ground rent be reduced?
+Can ground rent increase/decrease?

 If you are interested in buying a share of the freehold, it is best to seek legal advice as it is a complex process.